 - 1 1/4 cups (300 ml) whole milk

-- Transfer mixture back into saucepan.
+Transfer mixture back into saucepan.
 Cook over medium-low heat, whisking constantly and vigorously so that the eggs won’t curdle, until mixture thickens.
-Remove from heat and transfer to a medium heatproof bowl.
-Press a piece of plastic wrap directly onto the surface of the pudding to prevent it from creating a ‘skin’.
-Let cool to room temperature, then refrigerate until chilled.
+Remove from heat and strain using a fine mesh strainer.
+Transfer to a medium heatproof bowl and add butter, if using.
+Press a piece of plastic wrap directly onto the surface of the creme patisserie to prevent it from creating a ‘skin’.
+Cool using a water bath.* Let cool to room temperature, then store in the refrigerator.

-- Creme patissiere can be covered with plastic wrap and refrigerated for up to 3 days.
-It does not freeze well.
+Creme patissiere can be covered with plastic wrap and refrigerated for up to 3 days.
 Whisk before using to get rid of any lumps.

 *Using a water bath helps cool the pastry cream quicker and stops the cooking process to prevent any more egg from curdling.
 To create a water bath, fill a large bowl with a bit of water and ice cubes.
 Place your bowl of pastry cream inside the larger one so the cold water surrounds the bowl, but does not get inside.